Important Notice

 We only collect, use and store your information where we have lawful grounds and legitimate business reasons to do so.

-We collect, use and store your personal information in order to fulfil requests for your membership, professional learning and any associated insurance products you select .
+We collect, use and store your personal information in order to fulfil requests for your membership, professional learning and any member exclusive benefits.
 It may also be used to verify your identity, to administer payments and to enable us to carry out anti-money laundering and other financial crime checks where required.
-If you pay by instalments for your insurance, your information may also be used to arrange credit.

-The use of your data is essential for us to check your identity, to enable you to obtain Early Years Scotland membership and if selected, enter into an insurance contract and for the insurance to operate (in the event of a claim, for example).
+The use of your data is essential for us to check your identity, to enable you to obtain Early Years Scotland membership.
 We may also use it to keep our records up to date, to notify you about changes to our service and to help us in developing new products and services.

 We may monitor calls, emails, text messages and other communications with you.
-When you contact us we may keep a record of that correspondence and any information provided to us during that or any subsequent
+When you contact us, we may keep a record of that correspondence and any information provided to us during that or any subsequent communication.

 The personal data that we collect about you may include the following information: